natoka/F-k-Apttus/README.md

 **Apttus** founded in **2006**, Apttus is the category-defining Quote-to-Cash software company that drives the vital business process between the buyer’s interest in a purchase and the realization of revenue.

 **Godard Abel** founded **SteelBrick** in **2014**,  global team from 5 to 200 employees and increased bookings by 37x in less than 2 years.
 Salesforce acquired SteelBrick on **2/1/16** ($400M+), now called Salesforce CPQ

-## The driving force for me to set up this article is, DON'T MAKE THE WRONG DECISION in CPQ AGAIN for all the Salesforcers

 My strong feeling after my 4 years worked with Apttus, if I have choice I won't work with Apttus for a second project.